piotrek-szczygiel/bgfx-imgui-template/README.md

 ## Compiling shaders

-Shaderc is present as an .exe file in bin directory.
+Shaderc is present as an .exe file in the bin directory.
-If you wish to compile shaders on unix platforms you have to compile it first.
+If you wish to compile shaders on unix platforms you have to build the compiler first.

 ```bash
 # Build shaderc